CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-reading-group-meeting.markdown

 STRUDEL was proud to host <a href="http://www.win.tue.nl/~aserebre/">Alexander Serebrenik</a> from TU Eindhoven, who talked about his recent work on mining emotions from software engineering artifacts.
+We were all enjoying his talk as well as Sophie's hazelnut wafel.

 <img src="/assets/img/pics/10-24-17-serebrenik.jpg" style="height: 300px;"/>